jackw01/arduino-pid-autotuner/README.md

     // Set the Ziegler-Nichols tuning mode
     // Set it to either PIDAutotuner::ZNModeBasicPID, PIDAutotuner::ZNModeLessOvershoot,
     // or PIDAutotuner::ZNModeNoOvershoot.
-Test with ZNModeBasicPID first, but if there
-    // is too much overshoot you can try the others. tuner.setZNMode(PIDAutotuner::ZNModeBasicPID);
+Defaults to ZNModeNoOvershoot as it is the
+    // safest option.
+    tuner.setZNMode(PIDAutotuner::ZNModeBasicPID);

     // This must be called immediately before the tuning loop